zodac/tracker-profiles/README.md

 ### Tracker Defintions

-First, copy the [trackers_example.csv](./docker/trackers_example.csv) file and rename it to **trackers.csv**.
+First, copy the [trackers_example.csv](./docker/trackers_example.csv) file.
 This file needs to be updated with your user's login information for each tracker.
-Any unwanted trackers can be deleted, or prefixed by the
+Any unwanted trackers can be deleted, or prefixed by the `CSV_COMMENT_SYMBOL` environment variable so they are excluded.

-`CSV_COMMENT_SYMBOL` environment variable so they are excluded.
-The file can be saved anywhere, and it will be referenced when running the application.
+The file can be saved anywhere, and it will be referenced by the `TRACKER_INPUT_FILE_PATH` environment variable when running the application, so remember where it is saved and what it is named.

 ### Running Application